christopherbradleybanks/eslint-plugin-magic-variables/README.md

 # eslint-plugin-magic-variables

-prevent variables that are the number representation of a magic number from being used
+Prevent variable names that are numeric, or are the word form of a number from being used. i.e. FIFTY_TWO is not a valid variable name.

 ## Installation